Submissions are now closed!

 Include a short cover letter, which should mention if this is a simultaneous submission, what genre your work falls under, such as: historical, mythos, spec fic, sci-fi, fantasy, etc., a bio (no more than 75 words), and an author photo.

 I repeat: we do accept simultaneous submissions, but please let us know as soon as possible if your work is accepted elsewhere!

 Reprints, you ask?
 Sure, we’ll take them!
 Just make sure you let us know where it was published previously so we can give proper attribution should we accept it!

 Make sure you are submitting your work how you want it to be published.
 If the title reads, “king Arthur Loses excalibur” instead of “King Arthur Loses Excalibur,” we will publish the former.
 The same rule applies to author names, bios, actual content, artist captions/statements, etc. So please proofread everything before sending it our way.

-We will endeavor to respond within a month, though this will depend entirely on the volume of submissions.
-If you haven’t heard back after a month, you may email to request the status of your submission.
+We will endeavor to respond within a month; however, this will depend entirely on the volume of submissions.
+If you haven’t heard back after 60 days, you may email to request the status of your submission.
 Let us know the date you submitted and the title of your work(s).